-Sessile fauna at Mingulay that exhibited the strongest degree of spatial autocorrela tion at fine scales tended to exhibit life history strategies that promote the retention of larvae and recruits near the adult.
+Sessile fauna at Mingulay that exhibited the strongest degree of spatial autocorrelation at fine scales exhibit life history strategies that promote the retention of larvae and recruits near the adult.
 The serpulid polychaetes Hydroides norvegicus and Serpula vermicularis were closely related to the spatial eigenfunctions Eig5 and 7, and both are known to exhibit gregarious larval settlement (Bosence, 1979; Keough, 1983).
-The hydroid Eudendrium sp. also exhibited strong patterns of spatial autocorrelation, which may be due to the tendency for eudendriids to exhibit philopatric larval settlement (Sommer, 1992; Oliveira and Margues, 2005).
+The hydroid Eudendrium sp. also exhibited strong patterns of spatial autocorrelation, which may be due to a strong tendency for philopatry in eudendriids (Sommer, 1992; Oliveira and Marques, 2005).